pat-coady/learning_ai/about.md

 title: About
 permalink: /about/
 ---
 For 20 years, I designed and developed analog and mixed-signal integrated circuits (ICs) at [Maxim Integrated](https://www.maximintegrated.com/).
 I started as an IC designer and then led a small design team.
-Before I knew it, I was promoted to engineering director for a large business group with locations around the world.
+Before I knew it, I was engineering director for a large business group with locations around the world.
 No matter my role, I always enjoyed the challenge of designing complex electronics using only transistors, resistors, and capacitors.
 It was especially rewarding to see these products manufactured and sold in the tens of millions.
 I was fortunate to have great mentors and teammates during a very exciting time in the semiconductor industry.

 Now I am devoting my energies towards a different field: artificial intelligence (AI) and machine learning.
 I am inspired by both the progress and the potential of AI.
 It is energizing to enter a field where the major breakthroughs are recent, and new applications are around every corner.